runlinwang/SCSeeker-ML-Stem-Cell/README.md

 # SCSeeker: Machine Learning for Stem Cell Discovery
-By RunLin Wang and Jonathan Liu, Harvard College, CS50 2019
+By RunLin Wang and Jonathan Liu, Harvard University

 ## Background Information
 Stem cells are unspecialized cells that can differentiate into various different types of cells, such as muscle cells and white blood cells.
 They have tremendous potential in regenerative medicine, since stem cells could theoretically be used to replace the tissues of damaged organs that cannot self-heal, such as the brain.
 This would allow for the development of cures for currently untreatable conditions like leukemia.